e-apostolidis/AC-SUM-GAN/README.md

 <pre>
 python main.py --split_index N (with N being the index of the split)
 </pre>
-Alternatively, to train the model for all 5 splits, use the 'run_splits.sh' script according to the following:
+Alternatively, to train the model for all 5 splits, use the ['run_splits.sh'](https://github.com/e-apostolidis/AC-SUM-GAN/blob/main/model/run_splits.sh) script and do the following:
 <pre>
 chmod +x run_splits.sh    # Makes the script executable.
 ./run_splits              # Runs the script.